Research

 Croote, D.E., Lai, B., Hu, J., Baxter, M.G., Montagrin, A., Schiller, D. (2020).
 Delay discounting decisions are linked to temporal distance representations of world events across cultures.
 Scientific Reports, 10, 12913.
 [Data – OSF].

 Vermes, J.S., Ayres, R., Goés, A.S., Del Real, N., Araújo, A.C., Schiller, D., Neto, F.L., and Corchs, F. (2020).
 Targeting the Reconsolidation of Traumatic Memories With a Brief 2-session Imaginal Exposure Intervention in Post-Traumatic Stress Disorder.
-Journal of Affective Disorders, in press.
+Journal of Affective Disorders.

 Browning et al. (2020).
 Realizing the Clinical Potential of Computational Psychiatry: Report from the Banbury Center Meeting.